-The John Nethercote Prize in Australian Constitutional Law
+The Ian Callinan Prize in Australian Constitutional Law

 This essay competition offers students and young lawyers an exceptional opportunity to delve deeper into Australian constitutional law while developing their writing skills, exploring new ideas, and engaging with a topic that may not have been covered in their curriculum.